 Neither the Communists nor the Americans conceded defeat at the conclusion of the battle.
 The reason for this apparent incongruity is easy to explain.
 The North Vietnamese Army and the U.S. Army each had its own set of metrics to define victory.
 At the Ia Drang, the North Vietnamese had sought to lure the Americans into the hinterland, limit the mobility of U.S. forces, reduce the effectiveness of U.S. firepower, and inflict large numbers of casualties on U.S. units.
 Hanoi believed its soldiers accomplished all of those objectives during the battle.

-Westmoreland’s definition of victory was the inverse of the Hanoi’s.
-He wanted to kill large numbers of Communist troops in South Vietnam’s hinterland, prove the helicopter’s applicability to the war in South Vietnam and to his attrition strategy, successfully deploy massive amounts of firepower along the South Vietnamese frontier, and achieve a favorable kill ratio between the U.S. Army and North Vietnamese.
+Westmoreland’s definition of victory was the inverse of Hanoi’s.
+He wanted to kill large numbers of Communist troops in South Vietnam’s hinterland, prove the helicopter’s applicability to the war and to his attrition strategy, successfully deploy massive amounts of firepower along the South Vietnamese frontier, and achieve a favorable kill ratio between the U.S. Army and North Vietnamese.
 He believed his skytroopers accomplished those aims.

 Just hours after the end of fighting, and before any post-battle analysis had been completed by his headquarters staff, Westmoreland proclaimed a U.S. victory against the North Vietnamese and Vietcong at the Ia Drang.
 In an interview with Morley Safer of CBS News, Westmoreland stated in his measured but firm voice, “I characterize this entire campaign as being the most successful of this, ah, conflict thus far.
 I feel that its success is really unprecedented.”